illing2005/murcss/Readme.md

 ####Inside a Python Script:

 MurCSS consists of two types of metrics, accuracy and ensemble_spread.
-The first is located in metrics.msss and the second in metrics.crpss
+The first is located in `metrics.msss` and the second in `metrics.crpss`.
 Here is a simple script to calculate the accuracy part:
 ```
    from metrics.msss import Msss